ariazand/Artifical-Intelligence-Project/README.md

 ---

-### I. Planning
+## I. Planning

 Our project was divided into four key phases:

 1. **Data Collection**: Gather customer loan application data via a front-end interface.
 2. **Data Storage**: Store the data in Google Sheets for easy access.
 3. **Data Analysis**: Use a trained machine learning model to analyze the data.
 4. **Results Display**: Present insights and results through an administrative dashboard.

+---

-### II.
+## II.
 Front-End Interface

 We designed the front-end interface as a web-based questionnaire where users submit personal and loan information.
 The data is instantly transferred to Google Sheets for analysis using Google Apps Script and HTML.

+---

+## III.
+Back-End Interface

+The back-end interface connects the front-end data collection system to the machine learning model, which analyzes the information and decides whether to approve or decline the loan request.
+This integration was achieved using Google Apps Script and a Python-based model.

+Here’s how it works:

+1. **Data Extraction**
+   The data is pulled from Google Sheets and prepared for the model.

+2. **AI Model Integration**
+   A Python-based machine learning model evaluates the applicant’s data and makes a prediction.

+3. **Result Handling**
+   Bank employees can review the model’s decision, then trigger an automated email to notify the applicant.
 ---

 ### 📚 Article References: From the International Conference on AI in Finance